Icky17/Icky17/README.md

 I'm Jairo!
 I'm currently studying / absolving an apprenticeship as an **Computer Scientist Platform Dev in Switzerland**.
 I'm passionate about making **open-source** more accessible, creating scripts:computer: and tools to help people.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day:pray:.

 ### 💼  Things that I'm currently working on:
-* Learning PowerShell, Python and Java:computer:
+* Learning PowerShell, Python and Java :computer:
-* Learning about different OS (Windows, MacOS, Linux Distros like Arch, Ubuntu, RHEL).
+* Learning about different OS (Windows, MacOS, Linux Distros like Arch, Ubuntu, RHEL, NixOS).
 * Looking forward to learn more about CyberSecurity and IT Architecture.

 ### 🌱 Challenges that I’m currently challenging myself:
 Since I don't have alot of time because of my apprenticeship and sports (basketball) I usually take 1h - 2h a day to learn anything that I like to learn at the moment.
 I'm really interested in Linux, PowerShell, Python, CyberSecurity, Home Lab etc. I set a couple of self-challenges in order to push myself more further.🏃

-* Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
+* Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two days off every week. )
-* Read news and listening to podcasts about new Technology and IT in general
+* Reading news and listening to podcasts about new Technology and IT
 * Basketball Practice 🏀 3 times in a week
-* Pursuing an english course to achieve the C1 CAE Certificate
+* Pursuing a CCNA course to achieve the CCNA Certification aswell as the knowledge
-* Adapting and Improving my life style
+* Adapting and Improving my life style (Becoming more productive)
 </div>

 <h2></h2><br>